 Package Leaflet: Information for the User

-Ulipristal Aurovitas 30 mg Film-Coated Tablet
+Ulipristal Aurovitas 30 mg film-coated tablet EFG

-Ulipristal Acetate
+Ulipristal acetate

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read the entire package leaflet carefully before starting to use this medication, as it contains important information for you.

-Follow exactly the administration instructions for the medicine contained in this leaflet or those indicated by your doctor, pharmacist, or nurse.
+Follow the administration instructions for the medication contained in this package leaflet or as indicated by your doctor, pharmacist, or nurse.

 -Useful information regarding contraception.

-Ulipristal Aurovitasis an emergency contraceptive.
+Ulipristal Aurovitas is an emergency contraceptive.

 This is because it is more effective if you take it as soon as possible after having unprotected sex.